-During the 2021 to 2027 period, the EIT contributes to the general objectives of Horizon Europe - the Framework Programme for Research and Innovation by integrating the entrepreneurship-driven 'Knowledge Triangle' of business, higher education and research to boost disruptive innovation across Europe.
+During the 2021 to 2027 period, the EIT contributes to the general objectives of Horizon Europe - the Framework Programme for Research and Innovation by integrating the entrepreneurship-driven 'knowledge triangle' of business, higher education and research to boost disruptive innovation across Europe.

 To further enhance its impact and to incentivise the innovations needed to meet new societal challenges, the EIT will, as established in the EIT Regulation and EIT Strategic Innovation Agenda (SIA) 2021-2027 gradually expand its portfolio of Knowledge and Innovation Communities (KICs).
-With this Call for Proposals, the EIT launches the selection process for a new KIC in the thematic area of cultural and creative sectors and industries as described in the factsheet.
+With this Call for Proposals, the EIT launches the selection process for a new KIC in the thematic area of Water, Marine and Maritime Sectors and Ecosystems.